Claude Code Rebuilt My Website in 25 Minutes for $8

 "I want to recreate my WordPress personal website as a NextJS project.
 I have a blank NextJS project in this directory and an XML backup of my WordPress site here:

 That's it.
 Forty-two words.
 No specifications.
 No architecture diagrams.
 No user stories.
-Just a goal and a pointer to legacy data.
+Just a goal and a pointer to the data.

 What happened next was fascinating.
 Claude didn't just start coding.
-Using Claude Flow, it initialized what it called a "Hive Mind Collective Intelligence System"—spawning multiple specialized agents to tackle different aspects of the migration simultaneously:
+Using Claude Flow, it spawned multiple specialized agents to tackle different aspects of the migration simultaneously:

 - WordPress Analyzer – Parse the XML, understand the content structure